Madhuramakrishna/TechDocuments/CICD/SetupCICDonAWS-Docker-K8S.md

-# This document is built to demonstrate full CI/CD flow on AWS using Opensource application
+# This document is built to demonstrate full CI/CD flow on AWS using Opensource application on 3 instances [ 2 ec2 AWS Linux (Ansible + Jenkins) & 1 Ubuntu Linux (K8S MAster) ]

 Setup Jenkins Server on AWS
 --